+44 (0)1273 732 888

 Training is only worthwhile if it works.
 It needs to do far more than simply let you tick a box.
-That’s why we’re proud to announce that the Learning and Performance Institute (LPI) has named us one of the top 20 highest-performing learning providers in its latest report.
+That’s why we’re proud that the Learning and Performance Institute (LPI) has named us in their list of the highest-performing learning providers for the third time since 2018.
 Since 1995, the LPI has been evaluating, […]

 Choose your words wisely (47)

 Language abuse (22)

 Online and social media (15)